PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 order, dependency, public API, or TensorFlow boundary changed.
 The counter is not used as complete mutation evidence or as a later-pass guard.

+The late NDHWC gate and cost-volume scatter runners expose fixed two-key and one-key dictionaries through transactional ModelIR passes.
+Their direct lowerer calls are adjacent and share one explicit `ModelIRPassStateScope`.
+Gate-layout required policy selects them at indices 3 and 4, while full policy selects them at indices 4 and 5 with the same parent scope.
+All three underlying optimizers prune unused tensors on exit, so zero counters are not complete mutation evidence.

+Strict characterization selects `_late_ndhwc_gate_layout_stats` and `_late_cost_volume_scatter_layout_stats`.
+It freezes both schemas and transactional pass IDs, shared direct scope and exact arguments, retained dequant-HardSigmoid predecessor, retained cost-volume affine successor, required/full nested indices and shared-scope contracts, sole direct occurrences, and an unconsumed observation-only policy for both targets.

 The primary call now retains its unchanged dictionary as `_layout_pass_set_1_layout_transpose_cleanup_stats`.
 All three direct lowerer occurrences are therefore explicit assignments, while the late-binary nested